lana-shanghai/grechka007/README.md

 # grechka007
-Repos for IT-ishnaya #1 channel
+Repo for IT-ishnaya #1 channel